apache/skywalking/docs/en/concepts-and-designs/lal.md

 set `log-analyzer/default/lalFiles` in the `application.yml` file or set environment variable `SW_LOG_LAL_FILES` to activate specific LAL config files.

+## Layer
+Layer should be declared in the LAL script to represent the analysis scope of the logs.

 ## Filter

 A filter is a group of [parser](#parser), [extractor](#extractor) and [sink](#sink).
 Users can use one or more filters